-There were several causes behind this trend and obviously the mix is a little different for every country in question, but obviously the 1952 Egyptian coup that overthrew that country’s monarchy and brought Gamal Abdel Nasser to power played a major role.
-Nasserism, a hybrid of socialism, republicanism, anti-imperialism, Arab nationalism, and probably a few other isms, began to look pretty good to Arabs living under weak and/or corrupted regimes that were (though not in Yemen’s case) additionally tainted by the fact that they’d been handed power by France and Britain as those two European powers were on their way out of the region.
+There were several causes behind this trend and obviously the mix is a little different for every country in question, but the 1952 Egyptian coup that eventually brought Gamal Abdel Nasser to power was a big trend-setter.
+Nasserism, a hybrid of socialism, republicanism, anti-imperialism, Arab nationalism, and probably a few other isms, began to look pretty good to Arabs living under weak and/or corrupted regimes that were (except in Yemen’s case) additionally tainted by the fact that they’d been handed power by France and Britain as those two former colonial bigshots were on their way out of the region.
 Nasser became the model for later movements, and got directly involved in them in a couple of cases (Yemen, for example).

 Anyway, the point is that this was a pretty messy time in the Arab world.
 But for most of this time Libya was relatively quiet.
 King Idris was Libya’s first and only post-colonial king, having united the three regions of Italian Libya (Tripolitania in the northwest, Cyrenaica in the east, and Fezzan in the southwest) under his control.
-Idris had led resistance to colonial Italian rule in the 1920s, and he later aided the British during World War II, who in gratitude backed his bid to become Emir of Cyrenaica in 1949, then to become Emir of Cyrenaica and Tripolitania together, and finally to become King of a united Libya, which was then granted independence by Britain in December 1951.
+Idris had led resistance to colonial Italian rule in the 1920s, and he later aided the British during World War II.
+London, in gratitude, backed his bid to become Emir of Cyrenaica in 1949, then to become Emir of Cyrenaica and Tripolitania together, and finally to become king of a united Libya, which was then granted independence by Britain in December 1951.

-Enter, starting in 1964, the Free Officers Movement: Libya Branch, not to be confused with the Free Officers Movement: Iraq Branch, which was behind that country’s 1958 coup, or the OG Free Officers Movement, the group behind Nasser’s 1952 coup, or the hilariously named “Free Princes Movement” that tried and failed to overthrow/drastically reshape the Saudi monarchy in the early 1960s (with Nasser’s backing).
-These guys, officers mostly out of the Libyan military signals corps, modeled themselves quite explicitly after Nasser’s movement in Egypt, including the charismatic young officer who dominated what was supposed to be a group of equals.
-That role was played by one Muammar Gaddafi, who had idolized Nasser most of his life (though the admiration was not mutual).
+Enter, starting in 1964, the Free Officers Movement: Libya Branch, not to be confused with the Free Officers Movement: Iraq Branch, which was behind that country’s 1958 coup, or the OG Free Officers Movement, the group behind Nasser’s 1952 coup, or the hilariously named “Free Princes Movement” that tried and failed to overthrow or at least drastically reshape the Saudi monarchy in the early 1960s (with Nasser’s backing).
+These guys, officers mostly out of the Libyan military signals corps, modeled themselves quite explicitly after Nasser’s movement in Egypt, right down to having a charismatic young officer who dominated what was supposed to be a group of equals.
+In Libya, that role was played by one Muammar Gaddafi, who had idolized Nasser most of his life (though the admiration was not mutual).

 The Free Officers now became the Revolutionary Command Council and set about running the country, with Gaddafi

-Meanwhile, for a guy who was in such poor health that he agreed to abdicate before the coup that forced him from power, Idris lived a good, long time, dying in 1983, at the age of 94, in Cairo.
-Libya is, of course, still trying to get a grip on itself after 40+ years of Gaddafi and 4+ years of absolute anarchy.
+Meanwhile, for a guy who was in such poor health that he agreed to abdicate before the coup that forced him from power, Idris lived a good, long time; he died in 1983, at the age of 94, in Cairo.
+Libya is, of course, still trying to get a grip on itself after 40+ years of Gaddafi and several more years of absolute anarchy.
 Who knows what that country would look like today if the 1969 coup hadn’t happened, but it’s hard to argue that it would look any worse than it does now.